Diversity & Inclusion Council

 Our organization today

 Our focus on diversity and inclusion is a long-term commitment and generating meaningful change in a large organization demands long-term efforts.
-Its therefore important to both recognize where we are now, as well as the fact that some numbers simply cannot be changed dramatically over a year, or even several years.
-Here are some key data of the current state of the Tele2 organization (full year 2020):
+It is therefore important to both recognize where we are now, as well as the fact that some numbers simply cannot be changed dramatically over a year, or even several years.
+Here are some key data of the current state of the Tele2 organization (full year 2021):

 Full Tele2 Group organization: